 This page may contain affiliate links.
 At no additional cost to you, I will earn a commission if you purchase a product through the links on this page.

 Fast forward a couple of days, another Hemiplegic Migraine, my daughter was trying to help me.
-I’m not sure what made her do it but after coving me up, she pulled the wrinkles out of the top sheet.
+I’m not sure why but after covering me up, she pulled the wrinkles out of the sheet.
 It fixed it!
-I jokingly told my husband that she “tucked me in” better and explained to them that it was the wrinkles in the sheets that made my feet and legs hurt.
-I think they both thought I was loosing my mind.
+I jokingly told my husband that she “tucked me in” better.
+Then I explained that it was the wrinkles in the sheets that made my feet and legs hurt.
+They both thought I was loosing my mind.

 I didn’t know this was really a “thing” until I stumbled across the word, Allodynia.
-But now I can tell my husband and my daughter that it really is a “thing” and I am not just picky or going crazy!
+Now I can tell my husband and daughter that it is real and I am not just picky!

-The American Migraine Foundation states that 80% of Migraineurs also experience Allodynia.
+The American Migraine Foundation states that 80% of Migraine sufferers also experience Allodynia.
 But Migraine is not the only Chronic Illness that shares a connection with this disorder.
 Fibromyalgia, Diabetes and Lupus are just a few other illnesses that can coincide with Allodynia.